ashwinpn/Movie-Recommendation-Engines/README.md

 * **Simple Recommender:** This system used overall TMDB Vote Count and Vote Averages to build Top Movies Charts, in general and for a specific genre.
 The IMDB Weighted Rating System was used to calculate ratings on which the sorting was finally performed.
 * **Content Based Recommender:** I built two content based engines; one that took movie overview and taglines as input and the other which took metadata such as cast, crew, genre and keywords to come up with predictions.
 I also devised a simple filter to give greater preference to movies with more votes and higher ratings.
-* **Collaborative Filtering:** I used the powerful Surprise Library to build a collaborative filter based on singular value decomposition.
+* **Collaborative Filtering:** I used the powerful Surprise Library to build a collaborative filter based on singular value decomposition (SVD).
 The RMSE obtained was less than 1 and the engine gave estimated ratings for a given user and movie.
 * **Hybrid Engine:** I brought together ideas from content and collaborative filtering to build an engine that gave movie suggestions to a particular user based on the estimated ratings that it had internally calculated for that user.